oracle/opengrok/Webapp-configuration.md

 Note that just some paths can have a description.

-For the path descriptions to be put into effect use something like:
+For the path descriptions to be put into effect use [RESTful API](/OpenGrok/OpenGrok/wiki/Web-services) call like so:

 ```shell
 curl -i -X POST -H "Content-Type: text/plain" \